xlwings/xlwings/docs/connect_to_workbook.rst

 Python to Excel
 ---------------

-The easiest way to connect to a book is offered by ``xw.Book``: it looks for the book over all app instances and returns an error, should the same book be open in multiple instances.
+The easiest way to connect to a book is offered by ``xw.Book``: it looks for the book in all app instances and returns an error, should the same book be open in multiple instances.
-To refer to the active app instance, you can use ``xw.books`` and to use a specific app, you can qualify it like so:
+To connect to a book in the active app instance, use ``xw.books`` and to refer to a specific app, use:

 >>> app = xw.apps[0]
 >>> app.books['Book1']